A-Barnett/Dreaded-Deep/README.md

 - [Temple Model](https://sketchfab.com/3d-models/mayan-temple-or-stage-ef4bf91b290b47efa2e6944abc5d46d5) (Author: BytesCrafter)
 - [Harpoon Gun Model](https://sketchfab.com/3d-models/harpoon-rifle-5456adeff51947d5bf66a4563bb3821f) (Author: Horizzon)

+  _All other content was made by the Authors for use by the Authors in the game.
+Music and sounds were made in FL Studio 21.
+  If a mistake has been made, please contact us._

+### Update V1.1
+Uploaded a small update to the game after the jam, all of the code is the same I've just tweaked some variables based on feedback and play testing - Alex

+Changes:
+- Increased torch brightness
+- Slightly higher ambient brightness
+- Reduced depth-of-field effect underwater
+- Shark is more aggressive
+- Shark is faster
+- Oxygen supply is greater

 ### Install:
 - Download the code as a zip
 - Unzip the downloaded folder